 - Obvious errors in dead code

-- Autoloading issues - “class not found” even if it exists.
-See Autoloading for more details.
+- Unknown symbols - like “class not found”.
+See Discovering Symbols for more details.

 By default, PHPStan runs only the most basic checks.
 Head to Rule Levels to learn how to turn on stricter checks.